±%

 Can percentage difference exceed 100%?

 Yes.
 When comparing values with very different magnitudes, percentage difference can exceed 100%.
 Comparing 10 and 50: (40 / 30) × 100 = 133.33%.
-This is mathematically valid but can be confusing.
+This is mathematically valid but may indicate values too disparate for meaningful comparison.

 Why use the average as the denominator?